linux-system-roles/podman/README.md

 * `run_as_user` - Use this to specify a per-credential file owner.
 If you do not specify this, then the global default `podman_run_as_user` value will be used.
 Otherwise, `root` will be used.
 NOTE: The user must already exist - the role will not create one.
-The user must be present in `/etc/subuid`.
-NOTE:
-  This is used as the user for the `$HOME` directory if `file` is not specified, and as the owner of the file.
+The user must be present in `/etc/subuid` and `/etc/subgid`.
+NOTE: This is used as the user for the `$HOME` directory if `file` is not specified, and as the owner of the file.
 If you want the owner of the file to be different than the user used for `$HOME`, specify `file` as an absolute path.
 * `run_as_group` - Use this to specify a per-credential file group.
 If you do not specify this, then the global default `podman_run_as_group` value will be used.
 Otherwise, `root` will be used.
 NOTE: The group must already exist - the role will not create one.
-The group must be present in `/etc/subgid`.
 * `mode` - The mode of the file - default is `"0600"`.

 For example, if you have